Skip to main content

 • Confirm Domain-Wide Delegation is fully propagated (wait a few minutes after setup)

-• Verify all three scopes are authorized in the Admin Console
+• Verify all scopes are authorized in the Admin Console

 • Ensure the delegated user is an active super administrator